 Squarex Discloses Architectural Limitations Of Browser Devtools In Debugging Malicious Extensions

-PALO ALTO, Calif., July 31, 2025 /PRNewswire/ -- Despite the expanding use of browser extensions, the majority of enterprises and individuals still rely on labels such as "Verified" and "Chrome Featured" provided by extension stores as a security indicator.
-The recent Geco Colorpick case exemplifies how these certifications provide nothing more than a false sense of security - Koi Research[1] disclosed 18 malicious extensions that distributed spyware to 2.3M users, with most bearing the well-trusted "Verified" status.
+Palo Alto, Calif. – July 29 – Despite the expanding use of browser extensions, the majority of enterprises and individuals still rely on labels such as“Verified” and“Chrome Featured” provided by extension stores as a security indicator.
+The recent Geco Colorpick case exemplifies how these certifications provide nothing more than a false sense of security - Koi Research1 disclosed 18 malicious extensions that distributed spyware to 2.3M users, with most bearing the well-trusted "Verified" status.

 Browser DevTools were introduced in the late 2000s, long pre-dating the widespread extension adoption.
 These tools were invented to help users and web developers debug websites and inspect web page elements.
 However, browser extensions have unique capabilities to, among others, modify, take screenshots and inject scripts into multiple web pages, which cannot be easily monitored and attributed by Browser DevTools.
 For example, an extension may make a network request through a web page by injecting a script into the page.
 With Browser DevTools, there is no way to differentiate network requests made by the web page itself and those by an extension.